jhanstra/snipster/README.md

 ## Editor Support

 Snipster currently supports [VSCode](https://code.visualstudio.com/), [Atom](https://atom.io/), and [Sublime](https://www.sublimetext.com/) on Mac only.
 Support for Windows and more editors may come at some point, but PRs are welcome.

-## Disclaimer

-Snipster is not at 1.0 level yet.
-It has been tested only on the creator's [machine](http://i.memecaptain.com/gend_images/fAu8Pg.png) so far.
-If you have snippets already in your text editors, it is recommended to back them up before running snipster, just in case.
-However, snipster also does this backing up and transferring, so if all goes well you shouldn't need to worry about anything.
-If anything does go wrong for you, please [submit an issue!](https://github.com/jhanstra/snipster/issues/new) :)
+Sublime does not yet support `.style` or custom extensions like `js+html`.

 ## API

-- `snipster init`: Get set up with snipster by telling it where your snippets are and which text editors you use.
-Snipster will transfer over your editors' pre-existing snippets.
+- `snipster init`: Get set up with snipster by telling it where your snippets are (or where you would like them to be located) and which text editors you use.
+Snipster will transfer over your editors' pre-existing snippets to your new snippets directory.

-- `snipster publish`: Publish all of the snippets in your directory to your text editors.
+- `snipster publish [editor(s)]`: Publish all of the snippets in your directory to your text editors.
 After running this, you should be able to use all of your snippets across any editor.

-  - **options:**
-  - [editor(s)] - _optional_ - publish only to certain editors by passing them as arguments, e.g. `snipster publish atom` or `snipster publish code`.

-- `snipster add [snippet name]`

-  - add a snippet to your directory from the command line and publish to your editors. this will open your default editor (or vi) where you can write the body of the snippet.
+- `snipster add [snippet name]`: Add a snippet to your directory from the command line and publish to your editors.
+This will open Vim where you can write the body of the snippet.
-  - **options:**
-    - [snippet name] - **required** - the prefix and file extension of the snippet to add (e.g. lorem.js)
-    - [path] - _optional_ - a folder or path within your snippets directory to place the snippet (e.g. javascript)

-- `snipster list`

-  - list all of the snippets in your directory.
+- `snipster list`: List all of the snippets in your directory.
-  - **options:**
-    - [language] - _optional_ - filter by language scope, e.g. `snipster list js` or `snipster list md`.

-- `snipster help`

-  - alias for `snipster --help`. provides details on how to use snipster.
+- `snipster help`: Alias for `snipster --help`. provides details on how to use snipster.

 - list of named extensions:
   - **all**: all languages
-  - **style**: css + scss + less
+  - **style**: css + scss + less + js + jsx + ts + tsx

 ## Comparison